-Hurricane Irma: Storm trackers and other survival tools for mobile and desktop users | ZDNet
+Before the hurricane: Storm trackers and other survival tools for mobile and desktop users | ZDNet

 Radarscope (iOS, Android $9.99)

-Described by Jim as "The ultimate radar application for the iPad" Radarscope is an extremely sophisticated, real-time Doppler radar app for iOS that completely exploits the capabilities of Retina displays on 3rd-gen or newer iPads.
+Described by Jim as "The ultimate radar application for the iPad" Radarscope is an extremely sophisticated, real-time Doppler radar app for iOS that completely exploits the capabilities of Retina displays on current-generation iPads and iPhones.

 It features the ability to select from dozens of long-range doppler radar stations and get data in real-time and also gives you severe weather alerts which you can click on and focus on a particularly dangerous weather area.

-Like HurricaneSoftware.com's iHurricaneHD, Hurricane/Hurricane HD makes use of data from the National Hurricane Center, but presents it in a very easy to navigate and visually pleasing way and allows you to seamlessly switch between satellite and map modes for storm tracking as well as moving radar and satellite imaging loops.
+Similar in function to MyRadar, NOAA Weather Pro ($4.99) uses the product data feeds from NOAA to produce composite weather visualizations you can view on your mobile device.

-As with iHurricaneHD, this app allows you to track current as well as past storms, going back as far as even 1851 using available data.
-The software also provides video updates for storms that are currently in progress.
+While not as sophisticated as MyRadar with all of the add-ons, I happen to really like it because of the clean and simple user interface.
+Hurricane tracking is built in, without needing to add other subscription products, which is a nice plus.

-Stormpulse/Riskpulse (Basic storm tracking free, real time subscription website)
+Stormpulse/Riskpulse (Basic storm tracking free, real-time subscription website)

 Stormpulse (and Riskpulse) is probably the most advanced of all of the tools mentioned here, but it's likely overkill for the average end-user.